 Omnichannel refers to marketing across multiple channels, delivering a seamless marketing experience to each customer regardless of how they access it.
 The key is seamlessness: reaching out to the same customer across multiple channels isn’t omnichannel unless each channel works as part of a coherent whole.

-Using incoherent cross-channel or multi-channel strategies that don’t tie everything together runs the risk of presenting an inconsistent brand voice, or of allocating resources to channels that aren’t appropriate to the target audience, funnel stage or campaign aims.
-More importantly, it damages customer experience of your brand by offering your audience material they’re just not interested in.
-And if you don’t offer omnichannel, you’re slamming your door in your customers’ faces: 58% of Gen Yers expect to be able to interact with a brand wherever and whenever, so let them - or they’ll go somewhere else.
+Using incoherent cross-channel or multi-channel strategies that don’t tie everything together runs the risk of presenting an inconsistent brand voice, or of allocating resources to channels that aren’t appropriate to the target audience, funnel stage, or campaign aims.
+More importantly, it damages the customer experience of your brand by offering your audience material they’re just not interested in.
+And if you don’t offer an omnichannel campaign, you’re slamming your door in your customers’ faces: 58% of Gen Yers expect to be able to interact with a brand wherever and whenever, so let them - or they’ll go somewhere else.
 Keep them, and you could wind up with customers worth 8X more to your business.

 Customers are becoming more channel-agnostic, freer to hop from one channel or device to another.
 The place they start the majority of those journeys, though, is mobile.

 👉 Customer Lifecycle Marketing Campaigns: An In-depth Guide for 2021 [Download Ebook]

 👉 Beginner’s Guide to Omnichannel Marketing for 2021 [Download Ebook]